Bail Matters

 Legal Framework of Bail Matters in India

-Types of Bails
+Types of Bail

-- Anticipatory Bail (Section-482BNSS, Section-438CrPc): A person apprehending arrest can be granted bail under Section 482 by the High Court and Court of Sessions.
-Corresponding Section 438 CrPc.
-Only for offences that are non-baliable in nature can anticipatory bail be granted.
-In giving such instructions, the court in question may impose conditions on the individual based on the particulars of the case, such as the requirement that the individual make himself available for questioning by a police officer upon request or the requirement not to tamper with evidence, among other things.
+- Anticipatory Bail (Section 482 BNSS/Section 438 CrPC): A person apprehending an arrest can be granted bail under section 482, BNSS, by the High Court and the Court of Sessions, corresponding to section 438, CrPC.
+Anticipatory bail can only be granted for non-bailable offenses.
+It can also be sought as transit bail.
+In giving such instructions, the court may impose conditions on the individual based on the facts of the case, such as the requirement that the individual make himself available for questioning by a police officer upon request or the requirement not to tamper with evidence, among other things.

-- It is crucial to remember that anticipatory bail is not granted for offenses listed under BNS Sections 65 and 70(2), which include, respectively, rape of a juvenile (under 16) and gang rape of a female (under 18).
+- It is crucial to remember that anticipatory bail is not granted for offenses listed under BNS sections 65 and 70(2), which include, respectively, rape of a juvenile (under 16) and gang rape of a female (under 18).

 Bail Conditions

-Changes Introduced by BNSS
+Changes Introduced by the BNSS

-- Early release of first-time offenders is allowed under the BNSS, if they have served one-third of their sentence in jail as an under-trial.
+- Early release of first-time offenders is allowed under the BNSS if they have served one-third of their sentence in jail as an under-trial.

 Penalties for Violating Bail Conditions

 - Forfeiture of Bail Bond: The court may forfeit the bail bond furnished by the accused if bail conditions are violated.
-This in effect, would imply losing the money or property deposited as security for bail.
+This, in effect, would imply losing the money or property deposited as security for bail.

 - Revocation of Bail: If the violation is serious or repeated, the court may revoke the bail and order the accused to be taken into custody pending trial or further proceedings.